SeitaBV/flexmeasures-openweathermap/README.md

 This saves forecasts for your registered sensors in the database.

-Use the `--help`` option for more options, e.g. for specifying two locations and ask for a few weather stations to cover the region between them.
+Use the `--help`` option for more options, e.g. for specifying two locations and ask for a few weather stations to cover the bounding box between them (where the locations are representing top left and bottom right).

 An alternative usage is to save raw results in JSON files (for later processing), like this: